-- 36.11.2 The provision of Correction Services pursuant to a Dehcho Law pursuant to 36.10.1 will comply with generally accepted Canadian Correction Service standards. - 36.11.3 For greater certainty, where an individual has been convicted of the violation of a Dehcho Law in Territorial Court or Supreme Court of the NWT, and the Dehcho Government has enacted Laws pursuant to 36.12.1 that provides Correction Services to administer sanctions involving a term of imprisonment, Dehcho Correction Services will be used to administer the sanction.
+- The Dehcho Government has Jurisdiction in the Settlement Area for the establishment, maintenance, organization, administration and regulation of Correction Services for individuals convicted of offences under Dehcho Law. - The provision of Correction Services pursuant to a Dehcho Law pursuant to 36.10.1 will comply with generally accepted Canadian Correction Service standards. - For greater certainty, where an individual has been convicted of the violation of a Dehcho Law in Territorial Court or Supreme Court of the NWT, and the Dehcho Government has enacted Laws pursuant to 36.12.1 that provides Correction Services to administer sanctions involving a term of imprisonment, Dehcho Correction Services will be used to administer the sanction.